lisisaraujo/GoGig/README.md

 #### API Calls
 The app utilizes the Google Places API to enhance the search functionality for services offered by users.

-#### 3rd-Party Frameworks
-Care4U integrates several third-party frameworks:
-- ...
-- ...

 ## Outlook
-In the future, we plan to enhance Care4U with additional features:
+In the future, I plan to enhance GoGig with additional features:

 - [ ] Planned Feature: Advanced Filtering Options for Posts
 - [ ] Planned Feature: Live Messaging Chat